About Land and Table

 Eating Is An Agricultural Act

-After the report was discussed by regional leaders we took it and used it as a springboard to begin our initial local food forums in November 2011.
-Our initial forum had three local residents present and from there our monthly gatherings grew month by month (with an average of 20 to 30 adults each event, even now) and today we are laboring with a long term vision to create a grassroots community from which a renewal of local agriculture and our foodshed can begin to take shape.
-Will you join us?
+We used the white paper as a springboard to begin our initial local food forums in November 2011.
+Our initial meeting had three local residents present and from there our monthly gatherings grew month by month (with an average of 20 to 30 adults each event, even now).

 - News and Advance: ‘For Love of Nature: Healthy soil for a healthy planet’ (August 2016)